 Eberl found an ideal solution by capturing Matterport digital twins, dimensionally accurate 3D digital replicas of spaces to better document property loss claims.
 With the rich visuals and precise measurement capabilities of Matterport, Eberl adjusters can more quickly and accurately identify property characteristics.
 This saves tremendous time for adjusters as well as the claims processors and carriers who need to verify and agree on the report details and what was seen onsite before claims are finally approved.

 Expanding Access and Adoption with Matterport on iPhone

 Eberl’s partnership with Matterport began in 2017.
-Just in the past year, partly due to increased use of technologies facilitating remote work during the COVID-19 pandemic, Eberl has seen adoption of Matterport by its adjusters increase fivefold and expects Matterport usage to more than double in the coming year.
+Just in the past year, partly due to increased use of technologies facilitating remote work during the COVID-19 pandemic, Eberl has seen adoption of Matterport by its adjusters increase fivefold and expects Matterport usage to more than double in 2022.

 Matterport released an iPhone app in April 2020, which for the first time allowed iPhone users to easily capture digital twins without the need for external 3D camera equipment.
 The Matterport Capture app on iPhone not only pairs with Matterport Pro2 3D cameras, but also the advanced, built-in camera systems on iPhone for native capture with a device that’s readily on-hand, giving many Eberl adjusters a method to easily capture digital twins while out in the field.
 The app is easy to use and Eberl trains its adjusters to use the iPhone camera they already have, which decreases the company’s total cost of ownership.